Craspedia (plant)

-Craspedia is a genus of flowering plants in the family Asteraceae commonly known as billy buttons and woollyheads.
-They are native to Australia and New Zealand where they grow in a variety of habitats from sea level to the Alps.
+Craspedia is a genus of flowering plants in the family Asteraceae commonly known as billy buttons, billy balls, and woollyheads.
+They are native to Australia and New Zealand where they grow in a variety of habitats from sea level to the Southern Alps.
 The genus is found in every state of Australia but not in the Northern Territory.
 In New Zealand, Craspedia is found from East Cape on the North Island south to Stewart Island.
 It also occurs on Campbell Island and the Chatham Islands.

 Description

 Craspedia are rosette-forming herbs with compound capitula borne on erect, unbranched scapes.
 The capitula are hemispherical to spherical heads of tiny flowers.
 Most species are perennial; one species is recorded as an annual (Craspedia haplorrhiza).
 The leaves have considerable variation in form, ranging in colour from white to green, and are often covered in fine hairs.

 A closely related genus is Pycnosorus, also often called billy buttons.
 The genera can be distinguished by the attachment of individual flower heads to the compound heads; in Pycnosorus they are directly attached, and in Craspedia they arise on small stalks.
 The two genera may actually be monophyletic.